bidhive/bidhive-js/README.md

 ### Overview

 This library is built to work within an ES6 module environment.
-It can be used with plain JavaScript, with provided TypeScript definitions.
+It can be used with plain JavaScript, but also contains TypeScript definitions.

 ### Installation